4 Fatal Online Investigation Mistakes You Should Never Make

-Best practice is to utilize services like TLO, Accurint, Lexus Nexis and others.
+The best practice is to utilize services like TLO, Accurint, Lexus Nexis and others.
 This will help you to identify family, acquaintances, addresses, schools, jobs, cars, and more.

 Not recording the criminal information you identified online at the time of discovery: Another one of the biggest mistakes online investigators have made in the past is not using screen recording software to record their investigative activities.
-This has haunted many investigators over the years that have either identified valuable information that was later removed, or second not knowing the information was valuable at the time and was later removed.
+This has haunted many investigators over the years that have either identified valuable information that was later removed or second not knowing the information was valuable at the time and was later removed.

 Not spending time identifying additional accounts, profiles, etc. on multiple websites.
 Last but not least, I think one of the biggest mistakes that are often made by online investigators is not seeing the case to completion or identifying additional accounts across the internet.
-This means that often times its easy for an investigator to find an eBay seller with stolen goods, but where they fail is to identify any potential other accounts that fraudster has like additional ecommerce accounts (in their name, a friends name, families name), or Facebook accounts, Craigslist accounts and so on.
+This means that oftentimes it's easy for an investigator to find an eBay seller with stolen goods, but where they fail is to identify any potential other accounts that fraudster has like additional e-commerce accounts (in their name, a friends name, families name), or Facebook accounts, Craigslist accounts and so on.
 They often get so excited about finding the main account they fail to find additional sources of criminal activity or intelligence.